 European Exchange Programme

-The University runs a range of Italian and French classes each year and it may be possible to take some of these classes as part of your degree.
+The University runs a range of Italian classes each year and it may be possible to take some of these classes as part of your degree.
 Funding will be available to support your travel for your exchange.